The Complete Newbie’s Guide to Freelance Digital Marketing

 Digital Marketers using several channels seek first to grab your attention, drive you to a website or landing page and ultimately persuade you to buy.

 Businesses especially newer ones will never survive without a steady stream of newly converted prospects.
 But your average founder hardly has time to find clients.

 Therefore, they would instead hire full-time or freelance marketers to help them handle the sales part of the business.

 Maybe you’re hoping to make some money on the side while toiling at a 9 to 5, or you want to make money from the comfort of your own home while changing diapers occasionally.

 Whichever the case may be, here are some proven ways to get you up and running in no time as a freelance digital marketer.

-Find Your (Profitable) Niche
+Find a (Profitable) Niche